The Penrose Property with a Cosmological Constant: Spacetimes with Cosmological Constant

-This corollary tells us that, just as for the asymptotically flat case discussed in \cite{Penrose}, we can use physically relevant examples of asymptotically de Sitter spacetimes satisfying the Penrose property (if such examples exist) as evidence against defining a theory of quantum gravity with respect to some fixed background de Sitter spacetime.
-We will see in section \ref{Schwarzschild-de Sitter} that the Schwarzschild-de Sitter spacetime with positive mass provides an example of such a spacetime and hence provides evidence against such a construction.
+This behaviour is similar to that observed for Minkowski spacetime \cite[Proposition 3.3]{PCMD} where, as described in Section \ref{Introduction}, the only points on $\mathcal{I}^-$ and $\mathcal{I}^+$ which cannot be timelike connected are certain pairs which project to antipodal points on the $S^{d-1}$ part of the compactified spacetime $V\times S^{d-1}$, where $V\subset\mathbbm{R}^{1,1}$ is compact.

-We remark here that the finite version of the Penrose property (definition \ref{defn:Penrosefinite}) is not equivalent to the Penrose property or to the background de Sitter version.
-We will postpone further discussion of this until section \ref{Schwarzschild-de Sitter}, where we consider the example of Schwarzschild-de Sitter spacetime.
+It is also trivial to see that the finite version of the Penrose property is not satisfied in de Sitter spacetime.

-We also note that the failure of the Penrose property in pure de Sitter spacetime can also be understood by considering its definition as an isometrically embedded submanifold in Minkowski spacetime of one dimension higher (equation (\ref{eqn:dSsubspace})).
+\begin{thm} The finite version of the Penrose property is not satisfied in de Sitter spacetime in $(d+1)$ dimensions for any $d\geq1$. \end{thm} \textbf{Proof:} Consider two timelike curves, one remaining at the north pole and the other at the south pole.
+It is clear from Figure \ref{fig:deSitter} that these curves cannot be timelike connected.

-\textbf{Alternative proof of proposition \ref{prop:SdSfinite}}: In order to show that the Penrose property is not satisfied in de Sitter, we are able use the same counter-example as was used for Minkowski in \cite[theorem 4.5]{Penrose} (see also \cite[theorem 2.6]{PCMD}).
-We consider the two branches of the hyperbola
+In fact, we can also see the failure of the two versions of the Penrose property in de Sitter spacetime by recalling its definition as an embedded submanifold in Minkowski spacetime of one dimension higher.
+This argument is based on the one given in \cite{Penrose} to show that Minkowski spacetime does not satisfy either version of the Penrose property.